Safety Guide

 How to protect yourself:

-• Install a carbon monoxide detector in your workspace.
+• Install a carbon monoxide detector in the garage or service area

-Nitrogen dioxide and other nitrogen oxides (NOₓ) are produced when fuel is burned at high temperatures, especially in vehicle engines.
-These gases contribute to smog formation and can cause serious respiratory issues when inhaled.
+Nitrogen dioxide and other nitrogen oxides are produced when fuel burns at high temperatures.
+These gases contribute to smog formation and can cause serious respiratory irritation when inhaled in enclosed workspaces.

 Symptoms of exposure include: